ErikFontanel/portfolio/src/work/nike/nike.md

 The Centre Pompidou gave home to the ‘Art of Victory’ exhibition, showcasing the evolution of Air to look towards the future, telling the story of how Nike helps athletes win.
 I designed a dedicated micro-site through which people could sign-up for the Art of Victory exhibition and other special events which were announced on the platform.

-### Other work
+### Other Work

-Unfortunately I can't show all my work for Nike.
-I worked on multiple research projects and I created a Figma plugin that streamlines importing the latest Nike products directly in Figma, saving teams a lot of time.
+Beyond the CXP platform, I contributed to several Nike research projects and created a custom Figma plugin to import product data directly from Nike’s internal systems — significantly reducing design team workload and improving workflow efficiency.

 {% list "Results" %}

-- Increased member sign-ups
+- Reducing costs with a platform that scales across global campaigns and flagship events.
-- Increased event attendance
+- Increased member sign-ups and event attendance.
-- Frictionless check-ins
+- Enabled frictionless check-ins with the offline scanning app.
-- Enabled on-platform support for big Nike moments
+- Created internal tooling that reduced design team friction.

 {% endlist %}